Form 8992 GILTI Calculation Pitfall – Latest To Know For 2020

-The Tax Cuts and Jobs Act (TCJA), passed in December 2017 made significant changes in the tax law that apply to shareholder’s of foreign corporations and required the creation of the IRS Form 8992 as well as a revision of Form 5471.
-This has drastically and fundamentally changed how controlled foreign corporations (CFCs) will operate abroad and how U.S. taxpayers will be impacted.
-It is anticipated that this change will stay in place for many years and subsequently it is important to plan accordingly for these changes.
+The Tax Cuts and Jobs Act (TCJA), passed in December 2017 made significant changes in the tax law that apply to shareholder’s of foreign corporations and required the creation of the IRS Form 8992 and Form 8993 as well as a revision of Form 5471.
+This has drastically and fundamentally impacts=ed how controlled foreign corporations (CFCs) and U.S. taxpayers will operate abroad as well as calculation of related U.S. income tax liability.
+It is important to plan accordingly for these changes.

 GILTI – Global Intangible Low-Taxed Income

-With this significant change in tax law, a U.S. person that owns at least 10 percent of the value or voting rights (ownership is either direct, indirect or constructive ownership) in one or more CFCs will be required to include its global intangible low-taxed income, also known as GILTI, as currently taxable income, regardless of whether any amount is distributed to the shareholder.
+With this significant change in tax law, a U.S. person that owns at least 10 percent of the value or voting rights (ownership is either direct, indirect or constructive ownership) in one or more CFCs must include its global intangible low-taxed income, also known as GILTI, as currently taxable income, regardless of whether any amount is distributed to the shareholder.

 Effective January 1st, 2018, the TCJA repealed Section 958(b)(4) of the code.
 As a result, one can now constructively own stock via downward attribution through foreign entities.
-For example, stock of a corporation owned by a person that owns 50 percent or more in value of the stock of another corporation is treated as owned by such other corporation.
+For example, stock ownership by a person that owns 50 percent or more in value of the stock of another corporation is treated as owned by such other corporation.